Building a design system from the ground up at Edda

 - Fewer questions, fewer meetings, faster shipping

-This meant that if we ever needed to change our primary color, we could update one token instead of hunting through dozens of files.
+This also meant that if we ever needed to change our primary color, we could update one token instead of hunting through dozens of files.

 Results